 The most common cancers associated with paraneoplastic syndromes include

 Patients with cancer often experience fever, night sweats, anorexia, and cachexia.
 These symptoms may arise from release of cytokines involved in the inflammatory or immune response or from mediators involved in tumor cell death, such as tumor necrosis factor-alpha.
 Alterations in liver function and steroidogenesis may also contribute.

 Patients may experience many skin symptoms.

-Flushing may also occur and is likely related to tumor-generated circulating vasoactive substances (eg, prostaglandins).
+Flushing may also occur and is likely related to tumor-generated circulating vasoactive substances (eg, prostaglandins, histamine, serotonin).

-Pigmented skin lesions, or keratoses, may appear, including acanthosis nigricans (GI cancer), generalized dermic melanosis (lymphoma, melanoma, hepatocellular carcinoma), Bowen disease (lung, GI, GU cancer), and large multiple seborrheic keratoses, ie, Leser-Trélat signs (lymphoma, GI cancer).
+Pigmented skin lesions, or keratoses, may appear, including acanthosis nigricans (gastrointestinal cancer), generalized dermic melanosis (lymphoma, melanoma, hepatocellular carcinoma), Bowen disease (lung, gastrointestinal, genitourinary cancer), and large multiple seborrheic keratoses, ie, Leser-Trélat signs (lymphoma, gastrointestinal cancer).

 Herpes zoster may result from reactivation of latent virus in patients with immune system depression or dysfunction.

 The endocrine system is often affected by paraneoplastic syndromes.

-Cushing syndrome (cortisol excess, leading to hyperglycemia, hypokalemia, hypertension, central obesity, moon facies) may result from ectopic production of ACTH or ACTH-like molecules, most often with small cell cancer of the lung.
+Cushing syndrome ( cortisol excess, leading to hyperglycemia, hypokalemia, hypertension, central obesity, moon facies) may result from ectopic production of adrenocorticotropic hormone (ACTH) or ACTH-like molecules, most often with small cell cancer of the lung.

 Abnormalities in water and electrolyte balance, including hyponatremia, may result from production of vasopressin and parathyroid hormone–like hormones from small cell and non–small cell lung cancer.

 Hypoglycemia may result from production of insulin-like growth factors or insulin production by pancreatic islet cell tumors, hemangiopericytomas, or large retroperitoneal tumors.